datacarpentry/sql-ecology-lesson/00-sql-introduction.md

 minutes: 60
 ---
 ## Learning Objectives
+1. Create and populate a database from a text file.
-1. Describe why relational databases are useful.
+2. Describe why relational databases are useful.
-2. Summarize the list of data types used in most database management systems.
+3. Define SQLite data types.
-3. Select, group, add to, and analyze subsets of data.
+4. Select, group, add to, and analyze subsets of data.
-4. Combine data across multiple spreadsheets.
+5. Combine data across multiple tables.

 ## Setup